Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 \paragraph{Polymorphism and Leakage Prevention.}

 To specify the type of @withFile@, polymorphism over qualifiers is required.
-In CT, the design prioritizes ergonomics: the type variable @T@ is unqualified, and any capturing must be tunneled using \emph{boxes} \cite{DBLP:journals/pacmpl/BrachthauserSLB22}, automatically inferred by the compiler.
-In contrast, RT require explicit quantification over both the qualifier @q@ and the type @T@ at the level of surface syntax \cite{DBLP:journals/pacmpl/WeiBJBR24}:
+In CT, the type variable @T@ is unqualified, and any capturing must be tunneled using \emph{boxes} \cite{DBLP:journals/pacmpl/BrachthauserSLB22}, which are automatically inferred by the compiler.
+Under this scheme, @withFile@ prevents leakage because the boxed @T@ cannot carry the tracked file handle out of scope: